 Data may also be withheld if another person (i.e., a third party) is identified in the record, and they do not want their data disclosed to you.
 However, if the other person mentioned in your records was acting in their professional capacity in caring for you, in normal circumstances they could not prevent you from having access to that data.

 How to access your personal data

-To request access to the personal data we hold about you please click on the following link which takes you to our secure Subject Access Request portal and follow the 'Get Started Online' instructions on the opening page:
+To request access to the personal data we hold about you, please use our secure Subject Access Request Portal Combined SARs Portal and follow the 'Get Started Online' instructions on the opening page.